Explore this course:

 You can expect a mix of lectures, tutorials, laboratory work and individual assignments.

-Postgraduate student, MSc Advanced Controls and Systems Engineering
+Roisin Clear MSc Student, MSc Advanced Control and Systems Engineering

-You’ll be an engineering, mathematics or science honours graduate with a 2: 1 degree.
-You’ll also need to have excellent mathematical notation and basic computer programming skills.
+Minimum 2:1 undergraduate honours degree in an engineering, mathematics or science subject.
+You will also need excellent mathematical notation and basic computer programming skills.

-You’ll need to provide a statement about your proposed work placement addressing the following questions:
+You’ll need to provide a statement about your proposed work placement addressing the following:

 - Tell us about the industry you want to work in.